-Matt Cutts has said that some sites were penalised unfairly by the Penguin update.
-If you really believe your site was, you can file a report as explained here.
-Otherwise, if you have been caught spamming Google or engaging in black hat SEO techniques, login to your Google Webmaster tools account and submit a re-inclusion request.
+If you believe your site was penalized unfairly following an algorithm update, you can file a report.
+Otherwise, if you have been caught spamming Google or engaging in black-hat SEO techniques, log in to your Google Search Console account and submit a reconsideration request.
 Be honest and upfront about what you have done to receive the penalty and how you have made amends.

 Start off fresh with a new domain

 For sites with an established brand presence, this is clearly not an option.
 But Matt Cutts has said on the record in an interview with Danny Sullivan from Search Engine Land, that if you’ve cleaned your site, and it still hasn’t recovered its rankings, ultimately, you might need to start all over with a fresh site i.e. new domain name.

 This should be a last resort approach and gives a few suggestions on how to relaunch your site:

 - Launch the new site entirely independently of the old one (host IP, WHOIS, new content).

 - Don’t link the new site and penalized or banned site together.

 - Don’t add 301 redirects from the old site to the new site, as it is not known how the penalty is carried across at this stage.

 - Don’t cross-domain canonical unless you have a safe testing ground to validate that the penalty is not transferred.

 - Don’t associate the sites via Google Search Console and Google Analytics.